Project CARS 3: Development and release

+On 24 July 2025, it was announced that the game would be delisted from all digital storefronts on 24 August 2025, most likely due to expriring licenses.
+The game's online servers were also shut down on 24 February 2026.

 Reception

 Project CARS 3 received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 48% of critics.

 IGN's Luke Reilly said that: "Project CARS 3 is a racer so fundamentally different from its immediate forerunners it's bordering on unrecognisable.
 It abandons the sim racing sensibilities and adopts a radically different driving feel and a new career mode mostly made up of snack-sized racing and driving challenges.
 There's never a time when it feels like an actual sequel to Project CARS 2 – and that is disappointing."

 Jacob Hull from Push Square gave a score of 6/10, claiming: "Project CARS 3 marks a significant departure for the series, abandoning most of its sim heritage in favour of arcade racing.
 Offering a variety of different cars and tracks, there's plenty of content on offer, making for a fun distraction, but it lacks the excitement we expect from wheel-to-wheel racing.
 It takes inspiration from all over the place, but it's perhaps most closely aligned with Sony's own DriveClub.
 It would seem, then, that the PS4 cycle is ending the way it began.
 We're just not sure we'd pick this over what's come before."

 The PlayStation Official Magazine UK said it was a "patchy, unbalanced, and shallow racer with obvious technical issues".
 GameSpot criticised the AI, but said it had "a more arcade style of racing is one that makes the series approachable for the first time."